 Rare diseases affect 6% to 8% of the world population and approximately 500,000 people in Switzerland.
 The majority of these conditions affect children and in three out of four cases have a fatal outcome.
 The quest for specific drugs is a priority, especially as the effectiveness of certain rare disease drugs has been demonstrated in the treatment of the most common diseases.

-The BLACKSWAN Foundation was established in Switzerland in 2010 to contribute to the development of research on rare and orphan diseases worldwide.
-The Foundation supports research on all types of rare and orphan diseases, which makes its vision unique and helps in finding new solutions that can assist a large variety of projects.
-Besides its funding research mission, the Foundation organizes the RE(ACT) Congress every two years, which has become an international reference point for rare disease experts.
-In eight editions, more than 1,700 scientists established approximately fifty collaborations.
+The BLACKSWAN Foundation was established in Switzerland in 2010 to advance research on rare and orphan diseases worldwide.
+The Foundation supports research on all types of rare and orphan diseases, which makes its vision unique and helps find new solutions that can assist a wide variety of projects.
+In addition to its funding research mission, the Foundation organizes the RE(ACT) – Rare Disease Research Congress every two years, which has become an international reference point for rare disease experts.
+In eight editions, more than 1,800 scientists established approximately fifty collaborations.
 Since 2015, BLACKSWAN Foundation has also started an international advocacy and awareness campaign called #RAREvolution to ensure rare diseases are recognized as a global public health and research priority.